 The University of Edinburgh was founded in 1583, the last of the 4 ancient Scottish universities.
 It is now Scotland’s largest university and centre of academic excellence, ranked 4th in the UK for research power.
 It is also the home of the Edinburgh College of Art (ECA).

-Courses and Specialisms
+Courses and students

-Facilities and Services
+Facilities and services

 The university is one of the UK’s leading sports universities.
-They have excellent facilities managed by the University's Centre for Sport and Exercise.
+They have excellent facilities managed by the university’s Centre for Sport and Exercise.
 It includes extensive state-of-the-art gyms, a residential centre for outdoor activities, a swimming pool, widespread playing fields and a leading sports injuries clinic.

 There are more than 60 different sports clubs to choose from, and clubs cater for all ability levels.
-Sport-specific coaches currently lead eight sports: rowing, swimming, hockey, women’s fencing, archery, orienteering, rugby and women’s basketball.
+Sport-specific coaches currently lead eight sports: rowing, swimming, hockey, women’s fencing, archery, orienteering, men’s rugby and women’s basketball.

 Courtesy of University of Edinburgh